jcussens/tailoring/README.md

     compare(s, n, p, nactions, depth, nvals)
 ```

-Running this code on a 15 Gb RAM, 2.7GHz CPU laptop produces the
+Running this code on a 15 Gb RAM, 2.7GHz CPU laptop using Version 1.0
-following output:
+of fastpolicytree produces the following output:

 ```
 1 500 30 2 4 137.829 0.861 278.163